Rhinemann/mage-hack/src/chapters/Factions.typ

 ==== Faction SFX

-#colbreak()
+// TODO

+#pagebreak()
 === Celestial Chorus
 The Celestial Chorus is a Tradition of mages united by their efforts to touch the Divine as well as their belief in the One and Prime from which all things originate.

 Closely tied to the God of Abrahamic faiths (although its beliefs actually originate from the Ancient Egyptian monotheistic god Aten), the One represents the source of all Creation and all Creation is believed to be a part of the One.
 Humans in particular carry shards of the divine within them, though it is known by many names: the divine flame, the soul, the Avatar.
 It is this connection which the Celestial Chorus believes enables them to clearly hear the One's song and to shape Creation.
-While their faith is essentially monotheistic, it is accepted that the Divine has many facets and can be expressed through any number of names, religions, and creeds.

-Members of many faiths and denominations (including a variety of soft polytheists) come together in worship and service of the One, accepting that each person has their own path to the One.
-Of course, this ideal remains a work in progress and the Singers' history has been one of divisions and compromises, holy wars and martyrs, sacrifice and rejuvenation.
+While their faith is essentially monotheistic, it is accepted that the Divine has many facets , so members of many faiths and denominations (including a variety of soft polytheists) come together in worship and service of the One, accepting that each person has their own path to the One, despite the Singers' history of martyrs, holy wars, division and compromise, sacrifice and resurrection.

-==== Organization
-Hierarchical since the Roman Republic, the Chorus is led by its Curia, a 17-member synod of Chancellors and associated finance officers, tribunes, notaries, and liturgical commissioners.
-The most respected (or best connected) Chancellor holds the ceremonial position of Pontifex Maximus.
-Each Chancellor commands a territorial staff of Exarchs, sometimes called bishops.
-Exarchs supervise local leaders called Presbyters (priests or elders), who present this Tradition's human face.

-==== Initiation
-Presbyters seek recruits through social outreach in church organizations.
-Some worshippers spontaneously Awaken through powerful religious experiences, particularly those involving music.
-Each new apprentice, or Catechumen, undertakes rigorous instruction from an experienced mage called a Præcept.
-Like many forms of religious training, this instruction involves matters of doctrine, personal discipline, and -- obviously -- lots of singing lessons.

 ==== Focus
 The Arts flow not from personal achievement or intent but from faith, unity, and harmony with the Divine Will.
 Singing -- especially many voices joined in harmony -- provides this Tradition's oldest and most important instrument.
-Chorister magick tends to manifest in light, fire, warmth, harmonic vibrations, and sublime music. _Faith_ and _High Ritual_ form the core of Celestial Chorus practices, so the group's paradigms include _Creation is Divine and Alive_, _Divine Order and Earthly Chaos_, and, of course, _It's All Good -- Have Faith_.
+Chorister magick tends to manifest in light, fire, warmth, harmonic vibrations, and sublime music.
+Faith and High Ritual form the core of Celestial Chorus practices. /* , so the group's paradigms include _Creation is Divine and Alive_, _Divine Order and Earthly Chaos_, and, of course, _It's All Good -- Have Faith_. */

+#colbreak()
 ==== Bonus Asset
 Choose one object or place that is instrumental to your faith, and gain that as an asset rated at #d6.